 - 5.1 The Committee may have been aware, that the Chartered Institute of Highways& Transportation (CIHT) Routes to Diversity and Inclusion Toolkit was launched last year.
 It is one of the first such toolkits designed specifically for and within the Highways and Transportation sector.
 The CIHT want to continue work on this area and strengthen outcomes in regard to diversity and inclusion.
 In this regard, CIHT are seeking corporate partners to sign their Diversity and Inclusion charter. - 5.2 The proposal from CIHT is that the signing of the charter and use of the accompanying logo will be a recognised mark of your company's commitment to the diversity and inclusion agenda, indicating to stakeholders current and future.
 It will be a clear sign that SEStran take this agenda seriously and mainstream it through our work. - 5.3 Any organisation signing up to the charter is asked to sign a brief statement outlining their corporate commitment to diversity and inclusion and recognising how essential it is to the communities we serve.
-Acknowledging the business benefits from attracting and retaining the best talent and enabling the organisational benefit of understanding and meeting client's needs more effectively and so providing a better service quality outcomes for all. - 5.4 There are 6 actions signatories to the Charter are required to take: - Strive to achieve best practice in our recruitment, retention and career progression practices as employers - Support the development of good diversity and inclusion practice by collecting and sharing examples of practical activities that contribute to progress with CIHT and other signatories - Assign responsibility for meeting our Charter Commitments to a named, senior level individual. - Work together to develop and adopt future protocols and practice that support the implementation of the aims of this Charter. - Recognise, respect, capitalise and celebrate contributions from different people to strengthen team performance. - Display the CIHT diversity and inclusion logo to publically demonstrate our commitment to this agenda.

-- 5.5 The CIHT propose that charter signatories will be granted the use of CIHT's Diversity and Inclusion logo to use on letters, emails and promotional material and invited to participate in future. - 5.6 Given the significant amount of equalities work done by SEStran in recent years, this would appear to be a further method of communicating our work to the wider public, private and third sectors at no additional cost.
-On this basis, the Partnership Director would recommend the signing of the Charter to the Committee for discussion and onward transition to the Board in September for approval.
+Acknowledging the business benefits from attracting and retaining the best talent and enabling the organisational benefit of understanding and meeting client's needs more effectively and so providing a better service quality outcomes for all. - 5.4 There are 6 actions signatories to the Charter are required to take: - Strive to achieve best practice in our recruitment, retention and career progression practices as employers - Support the development of good diversity and inclusion practice by collecting and sharing examples of practical activities that contribute to progress with CIHT and other signatories - Assign responsibility for meeting our Charter Commitments to a named, senior level individual. - Work together to develop and adopt future protocols and practice that support the implementation of the aims of this Charter. - Recognise, respect, capitalise and celebrate contributions from different people to strengthen team performance. - Display the CIHT diversity and inclusion logo to publically demonstrate our commitment to this agenda. - 5.5 The CIHT propose that charter signatories will be granted the use of CIHT's Diversity and Inclusion logo to use on letters, emails and promotional material and invited to participate in future mutual learning, good practice exchange and developmental activities. - 5.6 Given the significant amount of equalities work done by SEStran in recent years, this would appear to be a further method of communicating our work to the wider public, private and third sectors at no additional cost.
+On this basis, the Performance and Audit Committee would recommend the signing of the Charter to the Board.

-- 6.1 The P&A Committee agrees to the proposed amendments to SEStran's Equality and Diversity Policy including the specific recommendation to remove the annual reporting requirement for the policy. - 6.2 Notes the update from the SEStran Board Diversity Working group on the 31st August and the proposed set of actions to be recommended to the September Board. - 6.3 Are invited to comment upon the development proposals for SEStran's next set of Equality Outcomes. - 6.4 Agrees to recommend the CIHT Diversity and Inclusion Charter to the Board for approval.
+- 6.1 The Board agrees to the proposed amendments to SEStran's Equality and Diversity Policy including the specific recommendation to remove the annual reporting requirement for the policy. - 6.2 Notes the update from the SEStran Board Diversity Working group on the 31st August and agrees to the proposed set of actions recommended for approval by the September Board and the statutory requirement to produce a Board Diversity Succession Plan - 6.3 Are invited to comment upon the development proposals for SEStran's next set of Equality Outcomes. - 6.4 Agrees to recommend the CIHT Diversity and Inclusion Charter to the Board for approval.